digital-asset/daml/docs/source/daml-script/index.rst

 specify an ``init-script: ScriptExample:initializeFixed`` field in your ``daml.yaml``.
 This will automatically be picked up by ``daml start`` and used to initialize sandbox.
-Since it is often useful to create a party with a specific party id during development, you can use the ``allocatePartyWithHint`` function which accepts not only the display name but also a hint for the party id.
-On Sandbox, the hint will be used directly as the party id of the newly allocated party.
+Since it is often useful to create a party with a specific party identifier during development, you can use the ``allocatePartyWithHint`` function which accepts not only the display name but also a hint for the party identifier.
+On Sandbox, the hint will be used directly as the party identifier of the newly allocated party.
 This allows us to implement ``initializeFixed`` as a small wrapper around the ``initialize`` function we defined above: